layapullela/nutribench_cleanup/readme.md

 - `queries`: A natural language description of the meal.

 ## Acknowledgements
-Laya Pullela Sophia Mirrashidi processed and manually verified these data to compile nutribench_v2.
+Laya Pullela and Sophia Mirrashidi processed and manually verified these data to compile nutribench_v2.

 ## License
 This dataset is provided under the [MIT License](https://opensource.org/licenses/MIT).